NOTE - This guide is for the latest iOS version only

 Instrument Volume Slider: Slide to your desired instrument volume.
 This is especially helpful when balancing the volume of the instrument with the volume of the metronome sounds.

-Background Audio allows the app to continue running in the background for file playback, or MIDI control of the tone generation.
+Background Audio allows the app to continue running in the background for MIDI control of the tone generation.
 In this way you can use other applications while still hearing audio output from TonalEnergy Tuner.
 When used with Audiobus, background audio is automatically enabled regardless of this setting.
 Audiobus can be used to analyze the output of other applications that support Audiobus.
-It will also automatically stay running in the background if the metronome is on, without requiring this option to be enabled.
+It will also automatically stay running in the background if the metronome is on or if file playback or recording is occurring, without requiring this option to be enabled.

 Auto-Limit Volume will enable a built-in compression and limiting of the sound produced by the tone generation so that the overall volume will be maximized without distortion, no matter how many notes are playing at once.